sprillo/cs267-project/README.md

 1.0 1.0 1.0 1.0 1.0
 ```

-The first line indicates the number of sites, followed by the rate at which each site evolves (this is only used if a site is _not_ in contact with any other site; sites that are in contact will by simplicty all evolve at the same rate of 1.0).
+The first line indicates the number of sites, followed by the rate at which each site evolves (this is only used if a site is _not_ in contact with any other site; sites that are in contact will by simplicty all co-evolve at the same rate of 1.0).

 ## Additional data files